-AllerGenis' mission is to develop precision diagnostic solutions that can help providers better screen, assess, and manage the well-being of millions of food allergy patients.
-Specializing in immunology and bioinformatics, we created a highly multiplexed analytical platform to address the limitations of current tests and to provide a better predictor of patient response to future immunotherapy and drug treatments.
+AllerGenis' mission is to develop precision diagnostic solutions that can help healthcare providers better assess and manage the well-being of millions of food allergy patients.
+Specializing in immunology and bioinformatics, we created a highly multiplexed analytical platform to address the limitations of current food allergy diagnostic tests.

-AllerGenis started as a collaboration between Genisphere, a provider of the 3DNA® platform for targeted drug delivery, and Hugh Sampson, MD, of the Elliot and Roslyn Jaffe Food Allergy Institute of the Icahn School of Medicine at Mount Sinai.
-Our solution leverages Genisphere's Luminex bead-based immunoassay technology (used to make life science and diagnostics tests more sensitive) and epitope mapping technology based on immunological research by Dr. Sampson.
+AllerGenis started as a collaboration between Genisphere, provider of the 3DNA® platform for targeted drug delivery, and Hugh Sampson, MD, of the Elliot and Roslyn Jaffe Food Allergy Institute of the Icahn School of Medicine at Mount Sinai.
+Our solution leverages Genisphere's expertise in improving sensitivity of diagnostic tests and epitope mapping technology based on immunological research by Dr. Sampson.

 Meet the AllerGenis leadership team.